selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then element having xpath "([^\"]*)" should be present Then element having css "([^\"]*)" should be present

-To assert that element is not present use any of the following steps.
+To assert that element is not present use any of the following steps:

     Then element having id "([^\"]*)" should not be present Then element having name "([^\"]*)" should not be present